breachofmind/expressway/readme.md

 }
 ```

-In your markup, use the `lang` method:
+In your markup, use the `lang()` method.
+The passed parameters are filled in:

 ```
 h1=lang("myKey", ["Johnny", "Rico"])